June 30, 2014

 New Run screen pays more attention to workflow inputs, outputs, and configuration settings.

 Workflow run-time settings can now be edited in Run interface which is set up by a workflow designer using the workflow configuration tool in Edit.
-Configuration specifies the set of parameters – block options and port input values – which are shown in Run, and the list of ports that allow monitoring.
-This way, users no longer need to switch from Run to Edit to change block configuration settings, and are not required to dive into workflow details when they just want to change a few options or get more data by monitoring an internal port.
+The configuration specifies the set of parameters – block options and port input values – which are shown in Run and the list of ports that allow monitoring.
+This way, users no longer need to switch from Run to Edit to change block configuration settings and are not required to dive into workflow details when they just want to change a few options or get more data by monitoring an internal port.

 Workflow inputs and outputs are now clearly visible in Run.
 As before, any input port (block) can be uplinked to a workflow input which allows to set its input value in Run; however, the ability to add a port to configuration parameters now often provides a better solution.
 As for output ports, the key difference is that workflow output values are now also shown in Run, so main results can be viewed without switching to Analyze.
 All workflow inputs and outputs are also automatically monitored.